 A ‘provisional measure’ of the ICJ is essentially equivalent to an interim order or injunction.
 Four conditions must be satisfied for the Court to be entitled to indicate provisional measures in relation to some dispute: (1) the Court must have prima facie jurisdiction over the merits of the case; (2) the rights asserted by the Applicant State on the merits must be plausible; (3) there must be a real and imminent risk of irreparable prejudice to the rights of the applicant state pending the settlement of the dispute; and (4) there must be a link between the measures requested and the rights claimed by the applicant state.

 Prima Facie Jurisdiction

-The separate opinion of Judge Cancado Trindade further elucidates this element of the Court’s decision.
-Drawing on previous judgments and opinions, he suggests that the Court’s duty is to apply principles of international law and not to be “obfuscated by allegations of national security”.
-Indeed, he forcefully expresses the view that in the present case “the Court should have been far more attentive to international security than to State susceptibilities as to their own ‘national security’ interests or strategies.”
+The separate opinion of Judge Cancado Trindade contains some detailed reflection on this element of the Court’s decision.
+Drawing on previous authorities and opinions, he suggests that the Court’s duty is to apply principles of international law and not to be “obfuscated by allegations of national security”, arguing further that in the present case “the Court should have been far more attentive to international security than to State susceptibilities as to their own ‘national security’ interests or strategies.”

 Imminent Risk of Irreparable Prejudice and Link to Measures